 The Project Area is located within the 3.5-3.2 Ga Archaean Barberton Greenstone Belt ("BGB").
 The BGB comprises metasedimentary and mafic to ultramafic units with later granitoid intrusions throughout.
-It is host to a number of economic gold deposits typical of global Archaean lode gold mineralisation
+It is host to a number of economic gold deposits typical of global Archaean lode gold mineralisation.

 The volcanic and sedimentary units of the BGB have been complexly folded, forming a broad synclinal structure with three litho-stratigraphic units comprising the Barberton Supergroup.
 The oldest unit is the largely volcanic Onverwacht Group, which is 7 km thick.
 The Onverwacht Group is overlain by banded ironstones (banded iron formation, "BIF"), which are metamorphosed sandstone, siltstone and mudstone sediments of the Fig Tree Group which is 2.5 km thick.
-The Fig Tree Group is overlain by the younger Moodies Group, which consists of 2.5 km of arenaceous sediments.
+The Fig Tree Group is overlain by the younger Moodies Group, which consists of 2.5 km of arenaceous sediments that lie in the centre of the synclinal fold structure.

 Mineralisation in the BGB is structurally controlled.
-Mineralisation is associated with all three the above lithological groups along shear zones, thrusts and fractures, but is predominantly associated with the base of the Fig Tree sediments and specifically with the BIF, cherts, greywackes, shales and quartzites.
+Mineralisation is associated with all three the above lithological groups along shear zones, thrusts and fractures, but is predominantly associated with the base of the fig tree sediments and specifically with the BIF, cherts, greywackes, shales and quartzites.
 It may also often be found in contact with the altered ultramafic schists.